 But there is nothing contradictory or self-defeating about a clear exposition of the nature and role of obscurity and hiddenness.
 Shadows, gaps, and abysses can have cleanly delineated edges.
 If Heidegger is right, then it really is of epochal importance that he find an able popularizer, his own Alan Watts.

-Dugin seems to understand Heidegger’s Ereignis as a singular apocalyptic event which will inaugurate a new beginning, a new dispensation of meaning:
+Dugin seems to understand Heidegger’s Ereignis as a singular apocalyptic event that will inaugurate a new beginning, a new dispensation of meaning:

-It is easy to get this sort of impression from Heidegger’s posthumously publishing writings from the 1930s, such as Contributions to Philosophy.
+It is easy to get this sort of impression from Heidegger’s posthumously publishing writings from the 1930s, such as Contributions to Philosophy or his 1948 essay “The Turn.”
 But one should take the accounts of Ereignis that Heidegger published during his lifetime, particularly in his 1962 lecture “Time and Being,” as his most considered view.
-And there Heidegger describes Ereignis as the generic structure of all dispensations of meaning: all ages of history emerge and take hold of us as inscrutable contingencies.
+And there Heidegger describes Ereignis as the generic structure of all dispensations of meaning: All ages of history emerge and take hold of us as inscrutable contingencies.
 Worlds of meaning happen like the rain: when we say, “It’s raining,” there is no “it” that is actually raining, just as there is no “it” that is sending a new dispensation.
 It just happens.

 In the 1930s, Heidegger was full of apocalyptic hopes.
 His dalliance with National Socialism was in part motivated by his conviction that the German people had a leading role to play in ushering in a new dispensation.
 After the war, we hear nothing more about such philosophical geopolitics, which makes sense given the generally apolitical tenor of Heidegger’s later thought.
 Dugin, however, seems to have adopted unaltered Heidegger’s 1930s-style nationalism and hope for a political solution to the modern age.
 He has merely transposed them to Russia: